marcorossi5/DUNEreco/README.md

 ```

 This command takes the `input.npy` array and applies the `modeltype` inference.
-A saved model checkpoint could be loaded providing the checkpoint path with the
+A saved model checkpoint could be loaded providing the checkpoint path with the optional `--model_path` flag.

-`--model_path` flag.
+## Saved models

+Pretrained models will appear soon in this repository.